webpack/webpack-cli/OPTIONS.md

   --no-stats-warnings-count                                                          Negative 'stats-warnings-count' option.
   --stats-warnings-filter <value...>                                                 Suppress listing warnings that match the specified filters (they will still be counted).
 Filters can be Strings, RegExps or Functions.
   --stats-warnings-filter-reset                                                      Clear all items provided in 'stats.warningsFilter' configuration.
 Suppress listing warnings that match the specified filters (they will still be counted).
 Filters can be Strings, RegExps or Functions.
-  -t, --target <value...>                                                            Sets the build target e.g. node.
+  -t, --target <value...>                                                            Environment to build for.
+Environment to build for.
+An array of environments to build for all of them when possible.
   --no-target                                                                        Negative 'target' option.
   --target-reset                                                                     Clear all items provided in 'target' configuration.
 Environment to build for.
 An array of environments to build for all of them when possible.
-  -w, --watch                                                                        Watch for files changes.
+  -w, --watch                                                                        Enter watch mode, which rebuilds on file change.
-  --no-watch                                                                         Do not watch for file changes.
+  --no-watch                                                                         Negative 'watch' option.
   --watch-options-aggregate-timeout <value>                                          Delay the rebuilt after the first change.
 Value is a time in ms.
   --watch-options-follow-symlinks                                                    Resolve symlinks and watch symlink and real file.
 This is usually not needed as webpack already resolves symlinks ('resolve.symlinks').
   --no-watch-options-follow-symlinks                                                 Negative 'watch-options-follow-symlinks' option.